Ankr-network/ankr-docs/docs/staking/liquid-staking/oracles/oracles-api.md

 ---
-title: Oracles API
+title: Price oracles API
 id: api
 ---

-# Oracles API for Liquid Staking API
+# Ankr price oracles API

-Ankr offers you oracles that get data from the real world or blockchain.
+Ankr offers you oracles that get data from DEXs.

-To integrate with Ankr oracles, use the functions, smart contract addresses, and examples below.
+To integrate with Ankr oracles, use the smart contract functions and examples below.

 Before integrating, read the workflow.
 It will help you understand what actual data you're getting from each oracle.